 3, Thomas Comerford (1769–1810).

-Alice died in childbirth in 1769, and Thomas Comerford married (2) on 28 October 1770 in Saint Botolph’s Aldgate, Ann Underwood (1734–1807).
+Alice died in childbirth in 1769, and Thomas Comerford married (2) on 28 October 1770 in Saint Botolph’s Church, Aldgate, Ann Underwood (1734–1807).
 Thomas and Anne Comerford were the parents of:

 4, Mary (1775–1839)

-JAMES COMERFORD (1764-1833) of Change Alley in Cornhill, London.
-Tobacconist, Snuff Make.
-He married in Saint Andrew, Holborn, on 6 March 1805 Sarah or Anne (Suffolk), then living in the parish of Saint Andrew by the Wardrobe.
+JAMES COMERFORD (1787- ) was born on 26 October 1787 and was baptised at Saint Botolph Without Aldersgate on 28 January 1788.
+He married in Saint Andrew’s, Holborn, on 6 March 1805 Sarah or Anne (Suffolk), then living in the parish of Saint Andrew by the Wardrobe.

-A family tradition says Anne (Suffolk) may have had a Jewish mother, and there was a tradition later dismissed in the family that her father was one of the many illegitimate sons of King George III.
+A family tradition says Anne (Suffolk) may have had a Jewish mother, and there was a tradition in the family later dismissed that her father was one of the many illegitimate sons of King George III.

 This James Comerford started the book collection that his son, also James Comerford continued.